← Back to trust

 Abstract

-The empirical case is Chainlink’s payment architecture.
-Chainlink’s 2017 protocol specification and its 2025 Payment Abstraction deployment together produce a configuration in which heterogeneous user fees arrive at an open service interface and are converted into LINK-denominated internal settlement across five linked institutional functions: accounting, conversion, reserves, bridging, and provider payout.
+The empirical case is Chainlink’s payment architecture, in which the 2017 protocol specification and the 2025 Payment Abstraction deployment together produce that configuration.
 Primary evidence includes the public chainlink-evm repositories, the March 2025 Payment Abstraction launch, the August 2025 Reserve announcement, a 250,000-block CCIP surface on Ethereum mainnet showing LINK marginal on the exercised fee rail (7 LINK rows across 2,666 decoded sends) while LINK-denominated settlement persists at the reserve and payout layers, and receipt-level reconstruction of 67 Reserves-timelock LINK transfers totaling approximately 3.19 million LINK.
 Comparator cases (API3, with governance-token-only architecture and no settlement-layer binding; Chronicle, with a tokenless service core; and Pyth, with intermediate binding) provide variation on the proposed drift mechanism.

 Keywords: Williamson, discrete-structural-alternatives, asset specificity, hybrid governance, hierarchy drift, compound specificity, cryptoeconomic settlement, oracle infrastructure, Chainlink, residual formalization, institutional economics, payments architecture.